miso-lims/miso-lims/docs/_posts/2016-01-11-admin-manual.md

 1. Remove `$CATALINA_HOME/webapps/ROOT`.
 1. Copy the `ROOT.war` from the build to `$CATALINA_HOME/webapps`.
 1. Make any necessary configuration changes to `$CATALINA_HOME/conf/Catalina/localhost/miso.properties`.
+1. Deploy the runscanner:
+    * If deploying to the same Tomcat as MISO:
+        1. Copy the `runnscanner-*.war` from the build to `$CATALINA_HOME/webapps` and rename it to `runscanner.war`.
+        1. Start Tomcat.
+    * If deploying to a different server than MISO:
         1. Start Tomcat.
         1. Stop the run scanner.
         1. Deploy the run scanner.
         1. Restart the run scanner.

 <a id="migrating">
 ## Migrating the database